Seeker of Legends Preview

 Behind him, the soldier screamed, the sound echoing across the canyon, piercing through the endless roar of the waterfalls all around them.

-Seeker of Legends is due for publication by February to March of 2018!
+Seeker of Legends is due for publication in March of 2018!